nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 ## How fast then?

-Its complicated.
+It's complicated.

-I will discard mentioning the in-memory fk update buff from above.
-In pratical terms, if an entity would take 10 seconds to fetch and 10 seconds to migrate, it now takes 10 seconds to fetch and around 1-2s to migrate and that's what we are rolling with.
+Let's discard the in-memory fk update buff from above.
+In practical terms, if an entity would take 10 seconds to fetch and 10 seconds to migrate, it now takes 10 seconds to fetch and around 1-2s to migrate and that's what we are rolling with.
 There's more to it, but these gains will already be assumed for what follows.

-I will also discard the binary scenarios.
+Let's also discard the binary scenarios.
 These will be migrated aside like previously mentioned, so these gains are also assumed.

 ### Example 1